 Communicating effectively in the workplace is necessary, but not always easy.
 Here are some tools and steps you can take to help close the gaps:

 Many offices start their week off with company meetings to get their team on the same page heading into the week, but what’s just as important, yet often forgotten, is ending on the same page.
-Communicating at the end of the day and week to follow-up, give feedback, and reconcile any tasks that may have not been attended to is paramount to keeping projects on deadline and streamlined without losing any details or changes.
+Communicating at the end of the day and week to follow-up, give feedback, and reconcile any tasks that may not have been attended to is paramount to keeping projects on deadline and streamlined without losing any details or changes.

 Apps are another great way to stay organized and connected with your team.
 One of our favorite apps that we use daily is Slack; we use it to create channels for all our teams and projects.
 Slack makes it very easy to communicate, you can share files, search the archives for past conversations, and you can take it on the go, so you’re always connected if questions come up.
 Not to mention real-time communication is significantly faster than replying to and sending emails.